A memorable road trip to Mount Champion in CO

 The road to the summit is totally unpaved and impassable in winters.
 It’s called Champion Mine Road.
 It’s an old mining road.
 4x4 vehicle required.
-Stay away if you're scared of heights.
-Expect a trail pretty steep.
-Wet conditions may make for tough driving along the muddy road.
 Set high in the Sawatch Range, at the end of the road is and old cabin and a collapsed tunnel.

 Pic&video: Meeker Extreme